 If you believe the headlines, it seems like everyone (else) is well on the road to becoming efficiently data driven or more worryingly, already there.
 Other companies are hiring data scientists, moving to the cloud, developing lakes and buying the latest AI / ML applications.

 Your competition is gaining competitive advantage, obtaining insights from their data and even realising their data as an asset.
 You just don’t have the same capabilities yet … so time to take immediate action!
-Not necessarily.

 The key success factors for implementing a successful data & analytics programme and ultimately becoming an insights driven company are not as exciting, or appear as decisive as buying people, tech or outsourcing services.
 However, considering the 50-80% failure rate (depending on your source) of complex data programmes, it is constantly surprising that companies fail to address these fundamental issues time and time again.